10 tips for finding European coffee buyers

 - Find Fairtrade-certified operators on the FLOCERT website. choose Coffee in ‘Product Category’.

 Find out which segment they operate in, for example.
 Do they buy mainstream or niche products such as speciality, organic, and fair trade coffee?
 Do they expect certification or specific requirements on bean quality, packaging or transportation?

-Contact them directly to find out.
+Contact them directly to find the answers.

 What are the trends in the coffee sector?
 What influences business in Europe?
-And what affects your (potential) buyer’s decision-making and business practices?
+And what affects your potential buyer’s decision-making and business practices?
 The only way to find out is by keeping yourself up-to-date on market news.

 Find out what is going on in the coffee sector.
 Follow market developments published in trade magazines and market trends.
 This can also be a good way of assessing the competition.
 You could also consider using magazines for advertising your business and your products to your new target audience.